-The local dialects in Britain are sharply de-§ 5.
-The Relationship Between the English National Language and British they are being obliterated by the literary lanlocal Dialects guage.
+The local dialects in Britain are sharply dethe English National clining in importance at the present time; Language and British they are being obliterated by the literary landonal local Dialects guage.
 This process is twofold.
 On the one hand, lexical units of the literary language enter local dialects, ousting some of their words and expressions.
 On the other hand, dialectal words penetrate into the national literary language.
 Many frequent words of common use are dialectal in origin, such as girl, one, raid, glamour, etc. Some words from dialects are used as technical terms or professionalisms in the literary language, e.g. the Scotch cuddy - 'ass' is used in the meaning of jack-screw and lug - 'ear' in the meaning of handle.